juliuspr/on-hornplaying/content/conceptual/sound-production/respiration-breathing/air-flow/blow-through-the-horn/_index.md

 ---
-title: 🟡 Blow Through the Horn
+title: Blow Through the Horn
 weight: 20
+status: in-progress
 ---

 > Most students do not BLOW THRU the horn.
 They blow INTO the horn.
 Their sounds are stuffy and nasal.  [^gregwing]